Teradata/stacki-wiki/wiki/Customization/Boxes.md

 * **Maintaining different versions of the OS**:
   If you want CentOS 7.3 on one set of backend hosts and CentOS 7.4 on another set of backend hosts to test an upgrade.
-  You can download the 7.4 CentOS ISOs, add them to the frontend (with `stack add pallet`), create a new box with the CentOS 7.4 pallet, then assign backend hosts to the new box.
+  You can download the 7.4 CentOS ISOs, add them to the frontend (with `stack add pallet`), create a new box with the stacki and CentOS 7.4 pallets, then assign backend hosts to the new box.

 * **Maintaining updates**:
   Pallets can be created by mirroring any publicly available repo (or subscribed repo if using RHEL).
-  Adding an _updates_ pallet to any box will make the updated RPMs to hosts via yum.
+  Adding an _updates_ pallet to any box will make the updated RPMs available to hosts via yum/zypper/apt-get.

 * **Maintaining dev/test/production environments**:
   Again, having created dev, test,